mbasso/refraction/README.md

 [![Coverage Status](https://coveralls.io/repos/github/mbasso/refraction/badge.svg?branch=master)](https://coveralls.io/github/mbasso/refraction?branch=master)
 [![Join the chat at https://gitter.im/mbasso/refraction](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/mbasso/refraction?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-> A guard that represent central point of control in your application.
+> A guard that represents a central point of control in your application.

-Modern javascript application are more often organized in modules, they are awesome but they involve some problems that we cannot avoid.
+Modern javascript applications are often organized in to modules, which are awesome but have some problems that we can't avoid.
-When we are writing an application in this way, we must consider that all our modules might be independent, testable, instantly re-usable and secure.
+When we are writing an application in this way, we must consider that all our modules must be independent, testable, instantly reusable and secure.
-Refraction purpose is making these things real in an easy way using some design patterns.
+Refraction's purpose is to make these concerns take care of themselves by using some design patterns.
-Since modules might be independent, with no inter-module dependencies, refraction add an intermediate layer that handle all messages that an application use, to allow the communication between modules.
-In this way modules haven't to know each others but only this layer that is responsible to manage all the communications.
-If we want to change a module, we can do it without worries.
+Since modules might be independent, with no inter-module dependencies, Refraction adds an intermediate layer that handles all messages that an application uses, allowing communication between modules.
+This way, modules don't need to know each other, only the layer that is responsible for managaging communication.
+If we want to change a module, we can do so without worrying about how other modules use it.
 Modules have a very limited knowledge of what's going in the rest of the system.
-For this reason we can define refraction as a guard, a central point of control.
+For this reason, we can define refraction as a guard, a central point of control.

 ## Installation